Si13n7/PortableAppsSuite/README.md

 ***

 Would you like to help support this project?
-[Donate by PayPal](http://paypal.si13n7.com/) or [Report a Problem](https://support.si13n7.com/)!
-Please also feel free to report suggestions as well!
+[Donate by PayPal](http://paypal.si13n7.com/); [Report a Problem](https://support.si13n7.com/) or [Open an Issue](https://github.com/Si13n7/PortableAppsSuite/issues/new)!

+If you need help or if you have any questions, please feel free to [Contact Me](http://contact.si13n7.com/)!